enjin/universal-metadata-standard/README.md

 * Client SHOULD respect this value, when supplied, in favour of the value used for the attribute.

 `attributes[key].value: String` The value associated with this attribute.
-* Resource MUST supply this property.
+* Resource MUST supply this property, if an attribute is supplied.
 * Client MAY display this property.

 `attributes[key].type: String` The type of attribute.